Home Featured TV Shows All TV Shows Movie Reviews Book Reviews Articles Frequently Asked Questions About Us

 Spirited Away (2001)

-Miyazaki's retirement didn't last very long and he soon returned to Ghibli with the stunning Spirited Away, the first (and so far only) hand-drawn and non-English language film to win the Academy Award for Best Animated Feature.
+Miyazaki's retirement didn't last very long and he soon returned to Ghibli with the stunning Spirited Away, the first hand-drawn and non-English language film to win the Academy Award for Best Animated Feature.
 The film follows 10-year-old Chihiro Ogino, who is moving to a new neighbourhood when a wrong turn sends her and her parents into the strange world of the spirits.
 Like many, this was the film that first pulled me into the wonderful world of Miyazaki and Ghibli.

 The Cat Returns (2002)

-Ghibli never did sequels, but they did produce this spin-off from Whisper of the Heart, which focuses on the character of Baron Humbert von Gikkingen.
-When 17-year-old Haru, who has the suppressed ability to talk with cats, saves Lune, Prince of the Cat Kingdom, from being hit by a truck she suddenly finds herself engaged to the prince and whisked away to his home.
+Ghibli has never done sequels, but they did produce this spin-off from Whisper of the Heart, which focuses on the character of Baron Humbert von Gikkingen.
+When 17-year-old Haru, who has the suppressed ability to talk with cats, saves Lune, Prince of the Cat Kingdom, from being hit by a truck, she suddenly finds herself engaged to the prince and whisked away to his home.
 With the assistance of the Baron, Haru seeks to escape the Cat Kingdom and return to her normal life.

 Howl's Moving Castle (2004)

 After she's swept off her feet one day by the mysterious wizard Howl, shop girl Sophie is soon cursed by the jealous Witch of the Waste and turned into an old woman.
 Seeking to lift the curse, Sophie begins travelling with Howl aboard his magical walking castle.
-Based on the novel of the same name by British author Diana Wynne Jones, Miyazaki's follow up to Spirited Away is another spellbinding fantasy with a strong anti-war theme, brought on by Miyazaki's opposition to the US invasion of Iraq.
+Based on the novel of the same name by British author Diana Wynne Jones, Miyazaki's follow up Spirited Away is another spellbinding fantasy with a strong anti-war theme, brought on by Miyazaki's opposition to the US invasion of Iraq.

-Tales from Earthsea (2006)
+Tales from Earthsea(2006)

 Ghibli and Ursula K. Le Guin seems like a match made in geek heaven.
-Sadly, Tales of Earthsea is the closet thing the studio had to a complete dud.
-Directed by Miyazaki's eldest son, Gorō, it mixes together the plots of third and fourth Earthsea books, The Farthest Shore and Tehanu, with a few elements from the first book, A Wizard of Earthsea, and twists them all into a rather conventional fantasy adventure that possess little of the original tales' nuance or elegance.
+Sadly, Tales of Earthsea is the closet thing the studio has to a complete dud.
+Directed by Miyazaki's eldest son, Gorō, it mixes together the plots of third and fourth Earthsea books, The Farthest Shore and Tehanu, with a few elements from the first book, A Wizard of Earthsea, and twists them all into a rather conventional fantasy adventure that possesses little of the original tales' nuance or elegance.

 Ponyo on the Cliff by the Sea (2008)